Does Wisconsin tax military retirement income?

 - Paid to you for a period of time during which you were on active duty

-CAUTION: The subtraction only applies to members of the Reserves or National Guard who are called into active federal service under 10 USC 12302(a) or 10 USC 12304 or into special state service under 32 USC 502(f).
+CAUTION: The subtraction only applies to members of the Reserves or National Guard who are called into active federal service under 10 USC 12302(a), 10 USC 12304, or 10 USC 12304b or into special state service under 32 USC 502(f).
 However, it does not apply to pay that members of the Reserves and National Guard receive for their weekend or two-week annual training.
 It also does not apply to a person who is serving on active duty or full-time duty in the active guard reserve (AGR) program.

-- Are Wisconsin residents serving in the armed forces liable for Wisconsin income taxes?
-What if the person is stationed outside Wisconsin or overseas?
+Are Wisconsin residents serving in the armed forces liable for Wisconsin income taxes?

 No. Under the federal Servicemembers Civil Relief Act, a Wisconsin resident in the armed forces cannot be taxed on military pay by any other state.
 However, a Wisconsin resident can be taxed as a nonresident by another state on income, other than military pay, earned from employment or property in that state.
 In such a case, a tax credit would usually be allowed by Wisconsin.